peterdesmet/movebank2gbif/mapping.md

 #### [verbatimDepth](http://rs.tdwg.org/dwc/terms/index.htm#verbatimDepth)
 n/a
 #### [minimumDistanceAboveSurfaceInMeters](http://rs.tdwg.org/dwc/terms/index.htm#minimumDistanceAboveSurfaceInMeters)
 Recommended...
 n/a
 #### [maximumDistanceAboveSurfaceInMeters](http://rs.tdwg.org/dwc/terms/index.htm#maximumDistanceAboveSurfaceInMeters)
 n/a

 #### [locationAccordingTo](http://rs.tdwg.org/dwc/terms/index.htm#locationAccordingTo)

 SCD: Could store the sensor type (i.e. tracking method) here, stored in the data file as `sensor-type` (this variable is always included).
-Also see samplingProtocol.
+Also see [samplingProtocol].

     gps

 #### [locationRemarks](http://rs.tdwg.org/dwc/terms/index.htm#locationRemarks)
 n/a

 #### [decimalLatitude](http://rs.tdwg.org/dwc/terms/index.htm#decimalLatitude)

 Recommended...
-Stored in the data file as `location-lat` (technically optional, always used except for a few datasets in which only raw light level values measured by geolocators are archived).
+SCD: Stored in the data file as `location-lat`.
+This is technically optional and sometimes blank for individual data records where a fix was not obtained, and absent for a few datasets in which only raw light level values measured by geolocators are archived.

     37.391942

 #### [decimalLongitude](http://rs.tdwg.org/dwc/terms/index.htm#decimalLongitude)

 Recommended...
-Stored in the data file as `location-long` (technically optional, always used except for a few datasets in which only raw light level values measured by geolocators are archived).
+SCD: Stored in the data file as `location-long`.
+This is technically optional and sometimes blank for individual data records where a fix was not obtained, and absent for a few datasets in which only raw light level values measured by geolocators are archived.

     -6.557898